-History of Accounting Day
+History of International Accounting Day

-Accounting Day was first held in 1972 by the San Diego chapter of the California Society of CPA’s.
+International Accounting Day was first held in 1972 by the San Diego chapter of the California Society of CPA’s.
 Some remember the Institute of Management Accountants as the original organizers of the event.

 Nevertheless, it was created to help inspire younger generations into an accounting career.
-In 1976, other organizations were invited to celebrate the holiday and Accounting Day became an official holiday celebrated everywhere.
+In 1976, other organizations were invited to celebrate the holiday and International Accounting Day became an official holiday celebrated everywhere.
 While accounting has a longer history than its holiday, it deserved to have its own holiday.

 The AEI contributes to many scholarship funds for major universities and works with them getting college students into accounting.
 They also help them get real-world applications for job opportunities.
 Organizations are encouraged to participate in accounting day to help their members connect and provide education for potential future accountants.

-How to celebrate Accounting Day
+How to celebrate International Accounting Day

-If an accounting organization near you is hosting an Accounting Day event, then why not celebrate this day by attending the event!
+If an accounting organization near you is hosting an International Accounting Day event, then why not celebrate this day by attending the event!
 Through attending, you’ll be able to meet with some of the best accountants out there and network with them for future job opportunities.

 This day represents the perfect opportunity for you to hone your networking skills as well.
 After all, it is all about accountants connecting with one and other.
-There are a number of different things that you can do on Accounting Day to help you improve your networking.
+There are a number of different things that you can do on International Accounting Day to help you improve your networking.
 This includes the following:

 - Create professional and stylish business cards – Are your business cards due an update?
 Perhaps you never seem to carry enough with you?
-If that’s the case, Accounting Day is the perfect opportunity for you to ensure your business cards are on-point and to get an ample supply printed.
+If that’s the case, International Accounting Day is the perfect opportunity for you to ensure your business cards are on-point and to get an ample supply printed.

 - Brush up on current events in the accounting industry – It is always a good idea to make sure that you are up-to-date with all of the latest headlines in the sector so that you will be able to join in the conversation with ease when at an accounting event.